The category of implicative algebras and realizability: Introduction

-\item In this work, that should be seen as an unavoidable completion of \cite{kn:ocar2}, we explore the morphisms of the structures considered therein and analize Krivine's realizability in this perspective.
-We look at the category of implicative algebras and its applicative or even computationally dense morphisms and also define morphisms of the same kind for $\mathcal {AKS}$s.
-This is a continuation of the build up of the categorical viewpoint in classical realizability theory as appeared firstly in Streicher's work (see \cite{kn:streicher}) and was followed by the contributions developed in \cite{kn:report} and \cite{kn:ocar},\cite{kn:ocar2}.
-For the definitions of the morphisms that are presented in this paper, we adapted the basic ideas appearing in \cite{kn:OostenZou2016} and related also to the work in \cite{kn:hofstra2003} and \cite{kn:hofstra2006}.
+\newcounter{bourbaki} {{\sf{\Roman{bourbaki}}}} \begin{list}{ {\sf{\Roman{bourbaki}.}}}{\usecounter{bourbaki}} \item In this work, that should be seen as an unavoidable completion of \cite{kn:ocar,kn:ocar2}, we explore the morphisms of the structures considered therein and analyze Krivine's realizability in this perspective.
+We look at the category with objects the \emph{implicative algebras} a.k.a.
+IAs, and its applicative or even computationally dense morphisms and also define morphisms of the same kind for \emph{Abstract Krivine Structures} a.k.a.
+AKSes.
+This is a continuation of the build--up of the categorical viewpoint in classical realizability theory as appeared firstly in Streicher's work (see \cite{kn:streicher}) and was followed by the contributions presented in \cite{kn:report,kn:ocar,kn:ocar2}.
+For the definitions of the morphisms that are suggested in this paper, we adapted the basic ideas appearing in \cite{kn:OostenZou2016}, related also to the work in \cite{kn:hofstra2003} and \cite{kn:hofstra2006}.